vancouverodiaassociation/voa/TECHNICAL_DOCUMENTATION.md

-# Vancouver Odia Association Website - Technical Documentation
+# Vancouver Odia Cultural Association Website - Technical Documentation

-This document provides a comprehensive technical overview of the Vancouver Odia Association (VOA) website architecture, folder structure, and implementation details to aid in debugging and maintenance.
+This document provides a comprehensive technical overview of the Vancouver Odia Cultural Association (VOCA) website architecture, folder structure, and implementation details to aid in debugging and maintenance.

 ## Project Overview

-The VOA website is a static website with the following key features:
+The VOCA website is a static website with the following key features:
 - Internationalization support (English and Odia)
 - Dark/Light theme toggle
 - Responsive design